drohal3/aq-serial-to-usb/README.md

 | TXD       | 10 (GPIO15 - RXD) | TXD and RXD might be swapped in some components  |
 | RXD       | 8 (GPIO14 - TXD)  | TXD and RXD might be swapped in some components  |
 | RTS       |                   | not connected                                    |

+**Scripts:** <br/>
+The Python scripts located in this repository (each in its own directory) are intended to be run in a Raspberry Pi 4 or 5 device with Raspberrian OS and Python installed.

+## Transmitter
+...

+## Receiver
+...